Learn more about fabric ducting from KE Fibertec

-On a general note KE Fibertec offers diameters from 8" - 64", but diameters outside of this range have been done for custom applications.
+In general, KE Fibertec offers diameters from 8" - 64", but diameters outside of this range have been done for custom applications.
 The volume of air supplied to the duct will determine the diameter, recommended is design around 1500 fpm inlet velocity to reduce the risk of the duct fluttering and uneven air distribution (entrainment).
-The higher the inlet velocity (above 1500 fpm) the more static pressure will be required to counter the increased turbulence.
+The higher the inlet velocity (above 1500 fpm), the more static pressure will be required to counter the increased turbulence.

 • How long should the fabric duct be?
 Is there a minimum/maximum length?